Payum/Payum/Resources/doc/how_payment_done_action_could_look_like.md

     }
 ```

-In general you have to check status of the payment and do whatever you want depending on the status.
+In general you have to check status of the payment and do whatever you want depending on it.
 For example if payment success you  would add a user some credits or update expiration date.
-If not you redirect him to homepage and show a flash message "payment failed. try again later".
+If not you redirect him to homepage and show a flash message with a bad news.

 ### Next Step